ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 Spending UTXOs is at the core of the extended UTXO smart contract model, and all execution happens when a UTXO is spent.
 However, having to spend every single UTXO which you wish to read data from has several drawbacks:

 - The smart contract of the UTXO with the data must execute, thereby increasing computation complexity/cost.
-- The UTXO must be spent, meaning only one tx can use the UTXO data per block/slot.
+- The UTXO must be spent, meaning only one transaction can use the UTXO data per block/slot.
-- Tx fees increase due to needless excess execution & recreation of the output data UTXO.
+- Transaction fees increase due to needless excess execution & recreation of the output data UTXO.
 - Every UTXO which wishes to allow read access through spending must encode the logic directly within their smart contract.
 - It is liable to spam attacks by bad actors who wish to wreak havoc on a protocol.
-- Increased off-chain complexity in tx creation & finding the latest UTXO.
+- Increased off-chain complexity in transaction creation & finding the latest UTXO.

 To address these issues, the core Ergo developers, Alexander Slesarenko, Alex Chepurnoy, and Dmitry Meshkov, introduced the concept of "*read-only inputs*".
 These allow any transaction to reference any other box(UTXO) currently in the UTXO set and read the data without any problems listed in the previous section.